aka7/alerta-terraform/README.md

 ```
 I find it easier to keep this seperate so I dont commit the keys in git.

-Or if you have awscli [link] (https://aws.amazon.com/cli/)  installed, run  configure to set your keys
+Or if you have [aws clil](https://aws.amazon.com/cli/)  installed, run  configure to set your keys
 ```
 aws configure